strgPeter/JKU_KUSSS_grade_visualizer/README.md

 ## Implementation details:
 - The grade "Mit Erfolg Teilgenommen" is internally represented as -1 and does not influence the calculation of the average.
 The sum of the ECTS points however, consider these courses.
+- The HTML file is generated with [Kotlinx.html](https://github.com/Kotlin/kotlinx.html)